SeanScripts/ComfyUI-PixtralLlamaMolmoVision/README.md

 - Select Index
 - Slice List

+The Load Vision Model node is able to load any of these model types, but it will also be able to load other models in the LLM folder.
+Other model types, like Florence2, will not work with these nodes, though.

+The other model loading nodes are for specific model types and will filter the list to just that model type.

+The text generation nodes are model-specific.
+Pixtral seems to be the only one out of these that currently supports repetition penalty.
+The prompts used in these nodes are raw, and need to include the special tokens to create an instruction or chat template.
+I plan to add some more nodes for creating prompts following a template like this, though.

+Use `trust_remote_code` at your own risk.
+(I think Molmo looks safe, though)

+I will probably rename this repo (again) pretty soon, considering it's expanded beyond just being for Pixtral.

 ## Installation

 Available in [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) as ComfyUI-PixtralLlamaVision.
 When installed from ComfyUI-Manager, the required packages will be installed automatically.
+You may need to update your pytorch version.

 If you install by cloning this repo into your custom nodes folder, you'll need to install `transformers >= 4.45.0` to load Pixtral and Llama Vision models, and you'll also need to make sure `accelerate`, `bitsandbytes`, and `torchvision` are updated.
 You can install these in the windows portable version of ComfyUI with:
 `python_embeded\python.exe -m pip install -r ComfyUI\custom_nodes\ComfyUI-PixtralLlamaVision\requirements.txt`

-Models should be placed in the `ComfyUI/models/pixtral` and `ComfyUI/models/llama-vision` folders, with each model inside a folder with the `model.safetensors` file along with any config files and the tokenizer.
+Models should be placed in the `ComfyUI/models/LLM` folder, with each model inside a folder with the `model.safetensors` file along with any config files and the tokenizer.

 You can get a 4-bit quantized version of Pixtral-12B and/or Llama-3.2-11B-Vision-Instruct which is compatible with these custom nodes here: